mia-platform/documentation/docs/fast_data/configuration/projection_storer.md

    When the Projection Storer plugin is created, it already contains the proper set of environment variables.

-2. Once the service is created, navigate to the Fast Data Configurator (Projections section) and select the system of record that contains the Real-Time Updater to be replaced.
+2. Once the service is created, navigate to the Fast Data Configurator (Projections section) and select the System of Record that contains the Real-Time Updater to be replaced.
 In the submenu, please select the _Services_ tab, as displayed below:

    ![Open Services section](../img/ps_migration/02_sor_service.png)

-3. After entering the services section, the first action to be carried out is to detach from the System Of Record the existing Real-Time Updater service.
+3. After entering the services section, the first action to be carried out is to detach from the System of Record the existing Real-Time Updater service.
 In this manner, the projections that were associated to such service are now free to be assigned to other services.

    ![Detach Real-Time Updater from SoR](../img/ps_migration/03_detach_rtu.png)